Puerto Rico's Supreme Court Rules Pierluisi Unconstitutionally Sworn In As Governor

 The court has ordered Pierluisi to resign by 5 p.m.
 Wednesday.

-Tribunal Supremo emite decisión unánime en el caso de Senado de Puerto Rico v.
-Hon.
-Pedro R. Pierluisi pic.twitter.com/5EBDgQDA3B— Rama Judicial de Puerto Rico (@ramajudicialpr) August 7, 2019

-Judge Rafael Martinez Torres said a 2005 legislative amendment to Law 7 — which allows only one chamber of Puerto Rico's Congress to unilaterally approve the secretary of state becoming governor — violates the commonwealth's constitution.
+Judge Rafael Martinez Torres said a 2005 legislative amendment to the law of succession, called Law 7 — which allows only one chamber of Puerto Rico's Congress to unilaterally approve the secretary of state becoming governor — violates the commonwealth's constitution.

 As a result, the Supreme Court voided Perluisi's swearing-in because he was not previously confirmed as secretary of state by both Puerto Rico's Senate and House.
 Only the House of Representatives weighed in.